Kid Quill: Soccer career

 While attending Shelbyville Senior High School, Brown was a 3-time Hoosier Heritage All-Conference First Team, 2-time Indiana Soccer Coaches Association Top Team Player Awards, 2-time Indiana All-District First Team, 3-time Top Drawer Soccer Player to Watch, 2-time Indianapolis Star Super Team, 2011 Indiana All-State 3rd Team Selection, and 2012 NSCAA Soccer All-American Scholar.

 He decided to continue his soccer career by playing for DePauw University at the collegiate level.
-He had three appearances in his freshman year, including playing in the NCAA Tournament, and two in his sophomore year.
+He had three appearances in his first year, including playing in the NCAA Tournament, and two in his second year.

 His junior year, Brown decided to quit soccer because the balance of music, soccer, and school was too much.